“In times of crisis people want to know that you care,

 There is a lot of information available about online technology and online “business meetings,” but not a lot about facilitating online peer support groups.
 So a group of us came together and said, “let’s write this together, as peers, based on our lived experience of facilitating/attending these kinds of groups.”
 We’ve been meeting weekly, having conversations about what we’re learning, and adding to this list of “tips” through a collaborative and mutual learning process.

 We invite you to join us at one of our meetings.
-Send a request to join to the email at the end of this page.
-Currently we meet on Tuesday and Thursday evenings (6-7 pm Eastern) and Saturday at noon (Eastern).
+Send a request to join at the end of this page.
+We currently meet on Tuesdays at 5:15 pm (Eastern).
+Other facilitators are holding meetings throughout the state on different days of the week, times of day as seen in our Online Support Groups page.
 Whether you can join us online or just want to share your ideas and experiences — both from facilitating live support groups as well as attending online groups — we welcome your contributions.

 Questions we asked: